 The question is what do you bring to the table that no one else has got.
 Being the best at a sport?
 Well, if you quit someone else is the best at a sport.
 So being the best at a sport isn't really scarce.

 Now with a team sport you do start to run out of the best pretty quickly.
 And because there is competition to get them signed with a team, you can actually negotiate some pay.
-That and am atheletes real delivered value is entertainment, and many team athletes spend at least a couple hours on TV once a week when in season, while an olympic athlete, some of them are on the TV for 20 seconds once every 4 years.
+That and an atheletes real delivered value is entertainment, and many team athletes spend at least a couple hours on TV once a week when in season, while an olympic athlete, some of them are on the TV for 20 seconds once every 4 years.

 If these athletes want to improve the pay for their slice of the industry they should figure out how to turn what they do into a team sport.
 It offers more value and it forces another slice to compete for you.
 Then the player slice has more leverage over the owner/organizer slice.